lightbasenl/platforms/README.md

 # Install dependencies
 npm install

-# Run the 'build' script for all packages in the workspace
+# Run the 'build' script for all packages in the workspace.
+# Note that Typescript is setup with project references.
+So packages may not have a custom build step.
 npm run build:ws

 # Run the 'lint' script for all packages in the workspace